-Index: The S&P 500[®] Index ("SPX") (the "Index")

-Upside Leverage Factor: 2

-Payment at Maturity:

-If the Ending Index Level is greater than the Initial Index Level, at maturity you will receive a cash payment that provides you with a return per \$1,000 principal amount note equal to the Index Return multiplied by two, subject to a Maximum Total Return on the notes which will not be less than 18% or greater than 22%.
-For example, assuming the Maximum Total Return is 18%, if the Index Return is equal to or greater than 9%, you will receive the Maximum Total Return on the notes of 18%, which entitles you to a maximum payment at maturity of \$1,180 for every \$1,000 principal amount note that you hold.
-Accordingly, if the Index Return is positive, your payment at maturity per \$1,000 principal amount note will be calculated as follows, subject to the Maximum Total Return:

-$1,000 + [1,000 \times (Index Return \times 2)]$

-The actual Maximum Total Return will be set on the pricing date and will not be less than 18% or greater than 22%.
-Accordingly, the actual maximum payment at maturity per \$1,000 principal amount note will not be less than \$1,180 or greater than \$1,220.
+Index: The S&P 500 [®] Index ("SPX") (the "Index") Upside Leverage Factor: 2 Payment at Maturity: If the Ending Index Level is greater than the Initial Index Level, at maturity you will receive a cash payment that provides you with a return per \$1,000 principal amount note equal to the Index Return multiplied by two, subject to a Maximum Total Return on the notes which will not be less than 20% or greater than 22%.
+For example, assuming the Maximum Total Return is 20%, if the Index Return is equal to or greater than 10%, you will receive the Maximum Total Return on the notes of 20%, which entitles you to a maximum payment at maturity of \$1,200 for every \$1,000 principal amount note that you hold.
+Accordingly, if the Index Return is positive, your payment at maturity per \$1,000 principal amount note will be calculated as follows, subject to the Maximum Total Return: \$1,000 + [\$1,000 x (Index Return x 2)] The actual Maximum Total Return will be set on the pricing date and will not be less than 20% or greater than 22%.
+Accordingly, the actual maximum payment at maturity per \$1,000 principal amount note will not be less than \$1,200 or greater than \$1,220.
 Your principal is protected against up to a 10% decline of the Index at maturity.
 If the Ending Index Level is equal to or declines from the Initial Index Level by up to 10%, you will receive the principal amount of your notes at maturity.

-If the Ending Index Level declines from the Initial Index Level by more than 10%, you will lose 1% of the principal amount of your notes for every 1% that the Index declines beyond 10% and your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 + [\$1,000 x (Index Return + 10%)]

-If the Ending Index Level declines from the Initial Index Level by more than 10%, you could lose up to \$900 per \$1,000 principal amount note.

-per \$1,000 principal amount note.

-Buffer Amount: 10%, which results in a minimum payment of \$100 per \$1,000 principal amount note.

-Index Return: Ending Index Level - Initial Index Level

-Initial Index Level

-Initial Index Level: The Index closing level on the pricing date, which is expected to be on or about June 25, 2010.
+If the Ending Index Level declines from the Initial Index Level by more than 10%, you will lose 1% of the principal amount of your notes for every 1% that the Index declines beyond 10% and your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 + [\$1,000 x (Index Return + 10%)] If the Ending Index Level declines from the Initial Index Level by more than 10%, you could lose up to \$900 per \$1,000 principal amount note.
+Buffer Amount: The actual Buffer Amount will be set on the pricing date and will not be less than 10% or greater than 11%.
+Accordingly, the actual minimum payment at maturity per \$1,000 principal amount note will not be less than \$100 or more than \$110 per \$1,000 principal amount note.
+Index Return: Ending Index Level - Initial Index Level Initial Index Level Initial Index Level: The Index closing level on the pricing date, which is expected to be on or about July 9, 2010.
 Ending Index Level: The Index closing level on the Observation Date.

-Observation Date: December 27, 2011[†] Maturity Date: December 30, 2011[†]

-CUSIP: 48124ASS7
+Observation Date: January 9, 2012 [†] Maturity Date: January 12, 2012 [†] CUSIP: 48124AVZ7 [†] Subject to postponement in t the event of a market disruption event and as described under "Description of Notes - Daymont at Maturity"